amangup/data-analysis-bootcamp/03-SQL_Advanced/test.md

 The data is from set of complaints received from customers.
 The column names and its contents are self explanatory.

 - In Mode Analytics, you can use the table `complaints`.
-- Or you can use the following SQL file to insert data to your DB.
+- Or you can use [this SQL file](https://raw.githubusercontent.com/amangup/data-analysis-bootcamp/master/03-SQL_Advanced/complaints.sql) to insert data to your DB.

 # Problems